 Rationale

 In evaluating a query a system could search for it over all possible events known or limit the evaluation to those events occurring within a particular time frame.
-It many queries, it is extremely common to limit the query to events within a specific time frame.
+For many queries, it is extremely common to limit the query to events within a specific time frame.
 Using a default time boundary limits the search space and improves the readability of specifications by avoiding unnecessary repetition of the time context.
 An event can be constrained to occur within a time frame different from the default by specifying that time frame (see Timing Constraints).

 Value Sets